cockroachdb/docs/v2.0/partitioning.md

 For [interleaved tables](interleave-in-parent.html), partitions can be defined only on the root table of the interleave hierarchy, while children are interleaved the same as their parents.

-### Set Zone Configurations
+### Replication Zones

 On their own, partitions are inert and simply apply a label to the rows of the table that satisfy the criteria of the defined partitions.
-Applying functionality to a partition requires creating and applying the [zone configurations](configure-replication-zones.html) to the corresponding partitions.
+Applying functionality to a partition requires creating and applying [replication zone](configure-replication-zones.html) to the corresponding partitions.

 CockroachDB uses the most granular zone config available.
 Zone configs that target a partition are considered more granular than those that target a table or index, which in turn are considered more granular than those that target a database.

-### Verify Table Partitions

-To verify the table partitions, use the [`SHOW CREATE TABLE`](show-create-table.html) statement.

-## Scenario-based Examples
+## Examples

 ### Define Table Partitions by List

 Consider a global online learning portal, RoachLearn, that has a database containing a table of students across the world.
 Suppose we have two datacenters: one in the United States and another in Australia.
 To reduce latency, we want to keep the students' data closer to their locations:

 - We want to keep the data of the students located in the United States and Canada in the United States datacenter.
 - We want to keep the data of students located in Australia and New Zealand in the Australian datacenter.

 #### Step 1.
 Identify the partitioning method